tmfset/er-301-custom-units/README.md

-# er-301-custom-units
+## Simple Synthesizers

-Some custom units for the ER-301.
-ATM these are all WIP and should not be used.
+A collection of simple synthesizer units for the ER-301.
+To install, simply copy the entire `Synth` directory to your SD card under `er-301/libs`.